DannyArends/DaNode/README.md

 ```
 Add the following configuration settings to the web.config file, if you want to use
 scripting languages such as PHP, you have to manually allow the execution of cgi file.
-Add the following lines in your web.cofig file to redirect to the index.php file, and
+Add the following lines in your web.config file to redirect to the index.php file, and
 allow the webserver to execute the php script, and redirect the incomming requests to
 the index.php page:

 ```
 allowcgi = yes
-redirecturl  = index.php
+redirect = index.php
 ```

 ### Update the hosts file